jefcooper/front-end-mentor/coffeeroasters-subscription-site/README.md

 - svg images were altered for social icons, and logo.
 Used vercel's svg sprite site (https://svg-sprite-generator.vercel.app/) to create a single svg file where fill can be overridden in css.

 - the logo svg required manual intervention because simply removing all fill removes the green of the beans.
-For this I used a CSS variable to add a replacable color with overrid.
+For this I used a CSS variable to add a replacable color with override variable.

 ```css
 fill="var(--_clr-green, hsl(179, 81%, 29%))"